 Advanced Business Education Setting

-and collaboration among faculty and peers.
+suited for learning and collaboration among faculty and peers.

 Web-based online learning communities, networked files, and electronic course materials will keep you in touch with faculty and classmates when you’re not on campus.
 EMBA students in Los Angeles

 also enjoy all the benefits of Michigan Ross and University of Michigan advanced computing resources.

 EMBA students in Los Angeles stay in the Hyatt Regency Century Plaza, where fine dining

 and exceptional service ensure you can focus on learning during